 Pattern Testing – The Pomona Pants

-I was recently asked to be part of the pattern testing process for Anna Allen Clothing’s latest garment – the Pomona Pants.
-A versatile pattern that comes with 3 different views, shorts, wide trousers and tapered trousers.
+Recently I was asked to be part of the pattern testing process for Anna Allen Clothing’s latest garment – the Pomona Pants.
+It is a versatile pattern that comes with 3 different views, shorts, wide trousers, and tapered trousers.
 I love Anna Allen’s patterns, they are just my aesthetic, relaxed styles that always have different views and are easy to hack.
-You can read the previous blog post here featuring the Demeter Dress, which I also helped test.
+The previous blog post here featured the Demeter Dress, which I also helped test.

 I feel like my sewing has generally improved so much due to testing patterns, I have to read the instructions carefully and follow along step by step.